christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Single on tape
 --------------
 Let's assume we are unlucky: the turbo chunks do not contain any header.
 All the information is inside the standard chunk.
 If the turbo chunk is unique on tape, we may find the information about it inside the standard chunk and that's it.
 But what if there are more than one standard chunk on the tape each followed by a turbo chunk whose load details are in its respective standard chunk?
-In FinalTAP and TAPClean, standard chunk are recognized on the first scan process and acknowledged, so that it may be harder at a later time when searching for a turbo chunk to know which is the standard chunk for that turbo chunk.
+In TAPClean, standard chunks are recognized on the first scan process and acknowledged, so that it may be harder at a later time when searching for a turbo chunk to know which is the standard chunk for that turbo chunk.
 That's why we have to know if the turbo file is "Single on tape" or not.
 An example of the worst scenario occurs with "Biturbo": CBM inspection is needed because there are usually multiple files on the same tape (usually magazine tapes).
 A brilliant technique has been developed to process this case: we don't need to create new (buggy) code for that.